-- You can drag and drop the text boxes to position them
+- Drag and drop the text boxes to position them.

-- Customize the shape of the text box, the background of the page, colors, and insert images by clicking on the respective buttons available in the control panel on the right-hand side.
+- Customize the text box shape, page background, and colors, and insert images by clicking the respective buttons available in the control panel on the right-hand side.

 - Once you are happy with your creation, then click Export on the top right, beside the Save button to download the file on your computer.